Wanda Beach murders: Suspects

-A second suspect is Christopher Wilder.
-Two years prior to the Wanda Beach murders, he had been convicted of a gang-rape on a Sydney beach which led police to include him as a suspect.
-Wilder emigrated to the United States in 1969, where he embarked on a series of serial killings in the early 1980s.
-While visiting his parents in Australia in 1982, Wilder was charged with sexual offenses against two 15-year-old girls whom he had forced to pose nude.
-He fled back to the US, and in the first half of 1984, he committed eight murders and attempted several more.
-Wilder accidentally killed himself during a struggle with police in New Hampshire on 13 April 1984.
+A second suspect is serial killer Christopher Wilder.
+Two years prior to the murders, Wilder had been convicted of a gang-rape on a Sydney beach which led police to include him as a suspect.
+Wilder had emigrated to the United States in 1969; while visiting his parents in Australia in 1982, he was charged with sexual offences against two 15-year-old girls whom he had forced to pose nude.
+Wilder fled back to the US, and in the first half of 1984, he committed eight murders and attempted several more.
+He accidentally killed himself during a struggle with police in New Hampshire on 13 April 1984.

 A third suspect, not well publicised until 1998, is Derek Percy, who had been imprisoned since 1969 for the murder of a child on a beach in Victoria.
-Percy was considered too dangerous to be released and is the prime suspect for a number of other murders of children in Melbourne and Sydney, and died in 2013 from cancer.
-He was considered a leading suspect for the Wanda Beach murders by the police.
-While Percy can be linked to the location on the date of the murders, there were no other links found.
+Percy, considered too dangerous to be released and the prime suspect for a number of other murders of children in Melbourne and Sydney, died in 2013 from cancer.
+He was considered a leading suspect in the Wanda Beach murders by police.
+While Percy can be linked to Cronulla on the date of the murders, no other links have been found.
 It was hoped he would make confessions on his deathbed, but these never came.

 Possible linked cases

-Two far less well known murders also occurred during early 1966 (in the days following the nationally publicised disappearance of the Beaumont children) which, police at the time speculated, might have been connected to the Wanda Beach killer.
+Two far less well-known murders also occurred during early 1966 (in the days following the nationally publicised disappearance of the Beaumont children) which, police at the time speculated, might have been connected to the Wanda Beach murders.